beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 ### Central Database

-The central database is used for storing historical data about the resource usage by the VMs running on all the compute hosts.
+The central database is used for storing historical data on the resource usage by VMs running on all the compute hosts.
 The database is populated by data collectors deployed on the compute hosts.
 The data is consumed by VM placement algorithms.
 The database contains two tables: `vms` and `vm_resource_usage`.

 The `vms` table is used for storing the mapping between UUIDs of VMs and the internal database IDs: